g0sha1337/PolishCalc/README.md

 ### Main idea

-Expression counting takes place in 4 steps
+Expression counting takes place in 4 steps (5 with variables)
 1) Tokenizing an expression for further processing
 2) Checking the entered expression for correctness, absence of errors
 3) Converting an expression to polish notation